AtlasFoundation/XREngine/README.md

 ### What is this?

-Engine is a fork of XREngine which we are using for research and development purposes toward an open, decentralized, agent-centric and spatially-aware Internet.
+We are using this repository for research and development purposes toward an open, decentralized, agent-centric and spatially-aware Internet.
 This project emphasizes compatibility with other Atlas software.

 ![image](https://user-images.githubusercontent.com/18633264/172653958-7803cbab-acd8-408d-9838-cfb91a0effeb.png)